Maker's Mark bourbon vs Woodford Reserve Bourbon whiskey comparison.

 Woodford Reserve Straight Bourbon with glass b

 The mash bill for Woodford Reserve features a high percentage of rye.
 It has a 72% corn, 18% rye and 10% malt ratio.
-Woodford Reserv has no age statement but matures for at least 6 years.
+Woodford Reserve has no age statement but matures for at least 6 years.
+It is easily available and I see it regularly at Amazon for around £35.
 This bourbon is perfect for an Old Fashioned cocktail.

 Also Read: Johnnie Walker Blue vs Black Label Whisky